-Why a Banana Taped to the Wall Could Be Worth $1 Million
+Why This Banana Taped to the Wall Sold for $6.2 Million

-One of the most talked-about artworks of the century, Maurizio Cattelan’s viral sensation Comedian is hitting the block at Sotheby’s this week
+One of the most talked-about artworks for the century, Maurizio Cattelan’s viral sensation Comedian shattered pre-sale estimates

 For those wondering, the piece does not include that same banana from Miami five years ago.
 Instead, the fruit and the duct tape are meant to be regularly replaced.
 What is for sale is the rights to the artwork, and the buyer will take home a certificate of authenticity that grants authority to reproduce this banana and duct tape on their wall as an original artwork by Maurizio Cattelan.
 Of course, anyone could tape a banana to their wall, but it won’t be the artwork by Maurizio Cattelan.